Florida Criminal Traffic Offense: What You Need to Know

 - A first offense can result in up to 60 days of jail time, up to 6 months probation, and up to $500 in fines.
 A second offense can result in up to 1 year jail time and probation, and up to $1,000 in fines.
 A third offense can result in a Habitual Traffic Offender charge, prosecution as a felony, and license revocation for 5 years.
 Read more here on how your license can get suspended.

 - Consequences for reckless driving are dependent on each circumstance and take into consideration bodily injury, property damage, and prior convictions.
 A first offense without injury or property damage can result in fines up to $500 and up to 90 days in jail, while a second offense can result in fines up to $1,000 and up to 6 months in jail.
-If property damage is involved, one can face fines up to $1,000 and up to 1 year in jail.
-If bodily injury has occurred, this is considered a third-degree felony with fines up to $5,000 and up to 5 years of jail time.
+If property damage is part of the equation, individuals could be subject to fines of up to $1,000 and a maximum jail term of 1 year.
+If there’s bodily injury, the situation is classified as a third-degree felony, carrying potential fines of up to $5,000 and a maximum jail sentence of 5 years.

 - Convictions are dependent upon accidents involving injury, death, and property damage.
 If only property damage occurs, this is a second-degree misdemeanor and can result in up to 60 days in jail and up to $500 in fines.
-If injury is involved, the offense is a third-degree felony which can result in up to five years in prison, probation and up to $5,000 in fines.
-If death is involved, the offense is a first-degree felony resulting in up to 30 years in prison and up to $10,000 in fines.
+If there’s an injury involved, the offense becomes a third-degree felony.
+Which, could lead to a maximum of five years in prison, probation, and fines of up to $5,000.
+If death is a factor, the offense advances to a first-degree felony.
+This could result in a potential prison sentence of up to 30 years and fines of up to $10,000.

-- This is considered a second-degree misdemeanor and can result in up to 60 days of jail time or up to 6 months probation and up to a fine of $500.
+- People consider this a second-degree misdemeanor, and it can lead to a jail term of up to 60 days or a probation period of up to 6 months, along with a potential fine of $500.

-Our lawyers will make sure you understand your charges and may be able to help you avoid or lessen large fines, jail time, and license revocation.
+Our lawyers will make sure you understand your charges.
+They also may be able to help you avoid or lessen large fines, jail time, and license revocation.
 There is no charge or obligation for this initial consultation.
 To schedule a free consultation with a Florida DUI attorney go to our Complimentary Consults page.
 Or call a Florida DUI attorney at Dale Carson Law today at 904-355-6777.